For Zsajuan Powe, Baton Rouge, Louisiana is in his blood. It is home and it will always be home.

 He doesn’t see being a counselor in his future because he mentors kids right now but he does want to major in sports management at Jacksonville State University, the school he committed to July 30.
 Here’s what he had to say about the commitment.

-Zsajuan Powe received scholarship offers from Jacksonville State, University of Arkansas at Monticello, Lindenwood University, Birmingham Southern College, Robert Morris and others.
+Zsajuan Powe received scholarship offers from Jacksonville State, the University of Arkansas at Monticello, Lindenwood University, Birmingham Southern College, Robert Morris, and others.
 See his junior highlights here.

 “…It’s not really stressful but it’s a time for you to just enjoy and see what program offers what and see what program is the best fit for you,” he said about his recruiting process.